Christmas is plum-pudding, baubles on a tree

 Full of all the families’ doings, their’s is quite the winning team.

 Mother’s golfing, dad’s promoted, and their kids do more than fine.

-Why are other families so much cleverer than mine?
+Why are other families so superior to mine?

 Christmas shopping, Christmas concerts, Christmas letters drive me mad